Your Computer Is the Virtual Terminal

-Take an order by phone, fax, or mail.
-Then simply log in to your PayPal account and enter the credit card info.
-It works at your office, at a tradeshow, or anywhere else you have Internet access.
+Take an order by phone, fax, or mail with a virtual terminal provided by Electronic Transfer (ETI).
+Then log in to your PayPal account and enter the credit card info.
+It works at your office, at a trade show, or anywhere else you have Internet access.

-The secure Virtual Terminal and Batch Upload features enable merchants to process credit card and/or online checktransactions manually.
-Merchants access the Virtual Terminal and Batch Upload features through the Web-based online merchant center.
+The secure Virtual Terminal and Batch Upload features enable merchants to process credit card and/or online check transactions manually.
+Merchants can access these features through the Web-based online merchant center.

 Transactions are immediately submitted for authorization and processing each day.

-- Virtual Terminal – Virtual Terminal provides the best solution for merchants who manually enter credit card and electronic check transactions for mail order/telephone order (MOTO) sales.
+Virtual Terminal – This provides the best solution for merchants who manually enter credit card and electronic check transactions for mail order/telephone order (MOTO) sales.

-- Batch Upload – Submitting multiple transactions in a single file is an efficient way to upload credit card and electronic check transaction data from enterprise applications or other file-based systems.
+Batch Upload – Submitting many transactions in a single file is an efficient way to upload credit card and electronic check transaction data from enterprise applications or other file-based systems.

-- Recurring Billing – Recurring billing option for online checks and credit cards with your account set up.
-Membership dues and subscription fees are examples of products and services that are typically billed on a recurring basis.
+Recurring Billing – This option is for online checks and credit cards with your account set up.
+Membership dues and subscription fees are examples of products and services that are billed on a recurring basis.

 Virtual Terminal suits businesses of all sizes because it reduces the complexity and expense normally associated with authorizing and processing credit card transactions.
 It’s also much faster than standard dial-up authorization systems.

-Businesses with an FastCharge account may access the Virtual Terminal through the FastCharge Web site using any Web browser.
-After logging into their FastCharge account using a unique user ID and a password, merchants can access the complete range of FastCharge services — authorizations for purchases, credits and returns, status and activity reports, and much more.
+Businesses with an ETI account may access the Virtual Terminal through the FastCharge website using any browser.
+After logging into their account, merchants can access the complete range of services.
+For example, authorizations for purchases, credits/returns, status/activity reports, and much more.